JUSTIN EMEKA

 BIO

 Justin Emeka is a professional director that works nationally and internationally in theater and film.
-He is a full member of SDC (Society of Stage Directors & Choreographers) and also serves on SDC's Executive Board as a Regional Rep. He is the Resident Director at Pittsburgh Public Theater.
-Some of his PPT productions include Lynn Nottage's Sweat; Christopher Demus-Scott's American Son; August Wilson's Two Trains Running.
-Off-Broadway credits include A Midsummer Night’s Dream and Romeo and Juliet at Classical Theatre of Harlem.
+His short film Biological was awarded "Best Short Film" at the Kansas City Film Fest International, "Audience Choice Award" at the Seattle Black Film Festival; "Best International Short Film" at the Toronto International Black and Diversity Film Festival; and "Best Visual Storytelling" at the Gary International Film Festival.
+Justin Emeka is a tenured professor of Theater and Africana Studies at Oberlin College.
+He's served as Pittsburgh Public Theater's first Resident Director where he directed Lynn Nottage's Sweat; Christopher Demus-Scott's American Son; August Wilson's Two Trains Running, and Alice Childress's Trouble in Mind.
+He authored the acclaimed "Seeing Shakespeare Through Brown Eyes" in the best-selling Black Acting Methods.
+He's adapted and directed two professional productions of his own "A Midsummer Night's Dream" and "Romeo & Juliet" incorporating Black culture.
+And he's directed three university productions of his "Macbeth", which is set in the South at the end of the Civil War.
+He is a Drama League fellow, and member of SDC's Executive Board.
+He s the Resident Director at Pittsburgh Public Theater.
+Some of his PPT productions include Off-Broadway credits include A Midsummer Night’s Dream and Romeo and Juliet at Classical Theatre of Harlem.
 Other Regional productions include: Sweat at the Philadelphia Theatre Company; Sunset Baby by Dominique Morisseau at Dobama Theatre in Cleveland; Stick Fly by Lydia Diamond at Intiman Theatre in Seattle; Ma Rainey's Black Bottom by August Wilson; Paradise Blue and Detroit ’67 by Dominique Morisseau at Karamu House in Cleveland; A Raisin in the Sun by Loraine Hansberry at the Oberlin Summer Theatre Festival and ArtsWest in Seattle.

 IMMAGINATIVE APPROACHES TO EPIC AND CONTEMPORARY STORYTELLING